 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

+Patients with cardiac arrhythmias may be asymptomatic, have serious symptoms and a poor quality of life, or present with sudden cardiac death.
 Radiofrequency ablation has an increasingly important role in the management of cardiac arrhythmias.
 Ablation involves the destruction of re-entry circuits, which are often caused by a myocardial scar or a developmental anomaly.
 Although the incidence of complications is low, serious complications can occur and include valvular disruption, coronary occlusion, cerebrovascular accident and death.

 The main indications for catheter ablation are: